-^{} After adding Reverse repos and deducting Repos
+After adding Reverse repos and deducting Repos.
+Total interest re-pricing gap

 3.3.
 Liquidity risk

 Liquidity risk is the risk that the Bank does not have sufficient financial resources to meet its obligations arises from its financial liabilities as they fall due or to replace funds when they are withdrawn.
 The consequence may be the failure to meet obligations to repay depositors and fulfill lending commitments.